chanzuckerberg/happy/docs/Creating_a_Happy_Environment.md

 ```

-During the init interview, you will be asked for the following information:
+During the `fogg init` interview, you will be asked for the following information:

 * project name: A name for your project (e.g. `hello-world`)
 * aws region: AWS region (eg `us-east-1`)